DreamPurchaseZnz/Python-Module/Module: Re.md

 |             ---> or

 ## groups
-(...)         ---> match whatever regular expression inside the parentheses (?...)
+(...)         ---> Match whatever regular expression inside the parentheses (?...)
 (?iLmsux)
 (?:...)